cmss13-devs/cmss13/.github/CONTRIBUTING.md

 Regarding sprites & sounds, you must credit the artist and possibly the codebase.

 ## What we want
-“Ultimately, the maintainer team, and its whims overrule that of the players and contributors”, and that applies to what we’ll be more likely to accept into the game via a Pull Request.
 The following list is non-exhaustive, but should give you a good idea of what the dev team would like to see in Pull Requests.

 ### Spriting
 <details>